How to account for VAT

 VAT is repayable to you where the T2 figure is greater than the T1 figure.
 The amount repayable is the difference between the two figures.

-Where no VAT is payable, or reclaimable, in a tax period, the VAT 3 must be returned marked zero at T1, T2 T3 and T4.
+You may have a taxable period where no VAT is payable, or repayable.
+In this instance your VAT 3 must be returned marked zero at T1, T2 T3 and T4.

 Please note: Do not insert 'nil' on any line.

 E1 – intra-European Union (EU) supplies of goods

 This is the total value of goods sent to customers in other EU countries.

 This is the total value of goods received from suppliers in other EU countries.

 This is the total value of services supplied to customers in other EU countries.

 ES2 – intra-EU acquisition of services

 This is the total value of services received from suppliers in other EU countries.